chadrc/simple-expression-language/Readme.md

 $ % 2 = 0
 ```

-Or reference sub-expressions within a file.
+Or reference named-expressions within a file.

 map.sel
 ```